Image Handling

 NameError: name 'img_hr' is not defined

-Although now we can plot this image, it consists of over 300 million pixels, and we could run into memory problems when trying to process it.
-One approach is simply to reduce the resolution.
-One way to do this is to import the image using Image from the PIL library that we imported above.
-This library gives us more tools to process images, including decreasing the resolution.
-It is a rich library with lots of useful tools.
-As always, having a look at the documentation and playing around is recommended!
+Although now we can plot this image, it does still consist of over 300 million pixels, which could run us into memory problems when attempting to process it.
+One approach is simply to reduce the resolution by importing the image using the Image module from the PIL library: which we imported in the code given, above.
+This library gives us a wealth of tools to process images, including methods to decrease an image’s resolution.
+PIL is a very rich library with a multitude of useful tools.
+As always, having a look at the official documentation and playing around with it yourself is highly encouraged.

 PYTHON